kwilteam/kwil-js/README.md

 Any action that executes a CUD operation must be signed and broadcasted to the network through the `kwil.execute()` method.

 `.execute()` takes an object that matches the `ActionBody` interface.
 Action body has two required fields: `dbid` and `action`.
-You can also optionally add an `inputs` field if the action requires inputs, and a `description` property to customize the signature message.
+You can also optionally add an `inputs` field if the action requires inputs, and a `description` field to customize the signature message.

 ``` javascript
 import { Utils } from '@kwilteam/kwil-js'